-Article 15.
-Payment: Reference Research Terms & Condition's Article 22

-- a.
-Requests for payment must be made electronically via use of the FastLane Financial Functions, Cash Request process.
-Grantees should request payments in amounts necessary to meet their current needs, pursuant to the guidelines contained in 31 CFR Part 205.
-Unless otherwise specified in the award, the grantee agrees to comply with all applicable Treasury regulations and National Science Foundation implementing and reporting procedures, which are outlined in AAG Chapter III. - b.
+Article 16.
+Payment: Reference Research Terms & Conditions Article 22 a.
+Requests for payment must be made electronically via use of the FastLane Financial Functions, Cash Request process.2 Grantees should request payments in amounts necessary to meet their current needs, pursuant to the guidelines contained in 31 CFR Part 205.
+Unless otherwise specified in the award, the grantee agrees to comply with all applicable Treasury regulations and National Science Foundation implementing and reporting procedures, which are outlined in AAG Chapter III.

+b.
 In accordance with 2 CFR § 215.22, where appropriate, grantees are required to maintain advances of Federal funds in interest-bearing accounts.
-For grantees not subject to the Cash Management Improvement Act (CMIA), (State agencies or instrumentalities) interest earned on Federal advances deposited in interest bearing accounts shall be remitted annually to:
+For grantees not subject to the Cash Management Improvement Act (CMIA), (State agencies or instrumentalities) interest earned on Federal advances deposited in interest bearing accounts shall be remitted annually to3:

 Department of Health and Human Services (DHHS) Payment Management System P.O.
 Box 6021 Rockville, MD 20852 c.
+Interest earned on NSF advances deposited in interest bearing accounts shall be remitted annually to the Department of Health and Human Services (DHHS).
 Interest amounts up to \$250 per year may be retained by the grantee for administrative expenses.
-Interest earned on advance payments to other than State agencies shall be reported to NSF on the Federal Cash Transactions Report, SF 272 (if payments are made in accordance with paragraph a. above).
 The requirement to remit interest annually to DHHS does not apply to grantees subject to the Cash Management Improvement Act (CMIA), Subpart A - Rules Applicable to Federal Assistance Programs Included in a Treasury-State Agreement.

-&lt;sup>2 Grantees may contact the Division of Financial Management at (703) 292-8280 for information on using the FastLane Cash Request System.
+2 Grantees may contact the Division of Financial Management at (703) 292-8280 for information on using the FastLane Cash Request System.

-&lt;sup>3 In keeping with Electronic Funds Transfer rules [31 CFR Part 206], interest should be remitted to the DHHS Payment Management System through an electronic medium such as the FEDWIRE Deposit System.
+3 In keeping with Electronic Funds Transfer rules [31 CFR Part 206], interest should be remitted to the DHHS Payment Management System through an electronic medium such as the FEDWIRE Deposit System.
 Grantees that do not have this capability should submit payment by check.

-Article 16.
-Cost Sharing or matching: Reference Research Terms & Condition's Article 23 a.
+Article 17.
+Cost Sharing or matching: Reference Research Terms & Conditions Article 23 a.
 General

-- 1. The grantee must cost share in accordance with any amount specified on Line M of the award budget.
-Cost sharing participation in other projects may not be counted towards meeting the specific cost sharing requirements of the award, and must come from nonfederal sources. - 2.
-Should the grantee become aware that it may be unable to provide the cost sharing of at least the amount identified on Line M of the NSF award budget, it must: a) immediately provide written notification to the Grants Officer of the situation; and b) indicate steps it plans to take to secure replacement cost sharing; or c) indicate the plans it has to either continue or phase out the project in the absence of cost sharing. - 3.
-Should NSF agree to the organization's proposed plans, the NSF Grants Officer will modify the award accordingly, including, if appropriate, reducing the amount of NSF support.
+1. The grantee must cost share in accordance with any amount specified on Line M of the award budget.
+Cost sharing participation in other projects may not be counted towards meeting the specific cost sharing requirements of the award, and must come from nonfederal sources.

+2. Should the grantee become aware that it may be unable to provide the cost sharing of at least the amount identified on Line M of the NSF award budget, it must: a) immediately provide written notification to the Grants Officer of the situation; and b) indicate steps it plans to take to secure replacement cost sharing; or c) indicate the plans it has to either continue or phase out the project in the absence of the approved level of cost sharing.

+3. Should NSF agree to the organization's proposed plans, the NSF Grants Officer will modify the award accordingly, including, if appropriate, reducing the amount of NSF support.
 Should the organization's plans be unacceptable to NSF, the award may be subject to termination.
-NSF modifications to proposed cost sharing revisions are made on a case-by-case basis. - 4.
-Failure by the organization to notify NSF, in accordance with paragraph 2. above, may result in the disallowance of some or all of the costs charged to the award; the subsequent recovery by NSF of some or all of the NSF funds provided under the award; possible termination of the award; and may constitute a violation of the terms of the award so serious as to provide grounds for subsequent suspension or debarment.
+NSF modifications to proposed cost sharing revisions are made on a case-by-case basis.

+4. Failure by the organization to notify NSF, in accordance with paragraph 2. above, may result in the disallowance of some or all of the costs charged to the award; the subsequent recovery by NSF of some or all of the NSF funds provided under the award; possible termination of the award; and may constitute a violation of the terms of the award so serious as to provide grounds for subsequent suspension or debarment.